-(5) Group size shall be maintained at all times.
+(5) Group size shall be maintained at all times, indoors and outdoors

 (A) The group size shall not exceed twenty children except for field trips exclusively for school age children, outdoor play exclusively for school age children, and activities organized by program staff exclusively for school age children.
 Staff child ratios shall be maintained during these activities.